Whenever I explain to people what I do and my methodology, I’m at pains to say that I’m a marketer who focuses on investment return.

-In those days it was much more of a gut instinct feeling, everyone made projections but they were much more difficult to try and quantify, as such there was a mindset that marketing is something you have to do but it’s something that you have to be prepared to lose on.
+In those days, it was much more of a gut instinct feeling, everyone made projections, but they were much more challenging to try and quantify.
+There was a mindset that marketing is something you have to do, but it’s something that you have to be prepared to lose on.

 Marketing in The Personalisation Era

-This is great for marketers as it means we can really focus in on the things that are going to work, we can show the user the things we know they are going to be interested in and at times when we know they are going to be more likely to be in transaction mode.
+This is great for marketers as it means we can focus on the things that are going to work, we can show the user the things we know they are going to be interested in and at times when we know they are going to be more likely be in transaction mode.

 Speculating to Accumulate

 The brave new world of internet marketing is all about helping a business reduce its risks; however, I believe that the risk-takers are the ones that stand out from the crowd.